How to get around New Zealand (with and without a car)

 Key takeaways:

-• Campervan is a more adventurous mode of travel but often costs more than a rental car + hotel.
+• Campervan is a more adventurous mode of travel but often costs more than a rental car + hotel (most of the time).
 If it’s in your budget though, campervan travel is a classic New Zealand experience.

 • Public transport in New Zealand is limited, but it is possible to travel around without a car.
 Intercity is the only national bus network and the cheapest way to get around.